sdouglas/biomod/_posts/2014-05-28-what-is-biomod.md

 ---
 encoding: UTF-8
 layout: post
-title: Making of ""What is Biomod?"
+title: Making of "What is Biomod?"
 date: Wed, 28 May 2014 15:30:00 +0000
 ---

-**The Back story**
+**The Backstory**

 I met Jason Brown 27 years ago in first grade, so we've been doing fun projects for a while.
-So...
 It's been 4 years since my friend Jason Brown and I created a whiteboard animation called "What is Bionanotechnology?"

 Anyway, last winter we thought it would be cool to make a new animation to help explain the concept behind the BIOMOD competition.
 Just like all our previous projects, it took about 3 times longer than expected, but I'm happy to report that it's finished!